tro2/pong/README.md

 - Run `Scripts/SetupTemplate.ps1` to change the project name
 - Using your favorite text editor (Notepad++):
     - Run a find-and-replace operation to replace all instances of the old GUID (printed from `SetupTemplate.ps1`) to the new GUID (also printed from `SetupTemplate.ps1`)
-    - Run a find-and-replace operation to replace all instances of `GameTemplate` with `YourProjectName`
+    - Run a find-and-replace operation to replace all instances of `NathanPong` with `YourProjectName`
 - Open the project in Visual Studio